 Archaeological discoveries match the Shao Hao's inhabitation areas recorded in Shanhaijing, which also reveal that the sea level rising forced the Shao Hao to move to mountain areas.
-The biggest group of the Shao Hao's offspring, called "Shao Hao People," lived in today's Taishan and Yimeng Shan Mountains, where Houli Culture (6400-5700BCE) in Linzi was developed.
+The biggest group of the Shao Hao's offspring, called "Shao Hao People," lived in the northern Taishan Mountains.
+The Classic of the Great Wilderness:

-The Classic of the Great Wilderness: South records the Bei People (Shao Hao's offspring) fought with the Di Jun People for territory, lost the fight and moved to the Mei Yuan Lake.
+Southrecords the Bei People (Shao Hao's offspring) fought with the Di Jun People for territory, lost the fight and moved to the Mei Yuan Lake.
 This story tells us that the Shao Hao People, who had moved to the south of the Changjiang River, moved to the west when the sea level rising, entered the territories of the Di Jun People and caused conflicts.